 wasn’t quite hickory and not quite burned flesh, stronger but seemingly carried aloft on the breeze of the wind.

 coach looked abandoned; there were no signs of violence, no visible

 damage to suggest that the drivers and passengers, if there had been

 any passengers, had come to a bad end.

 Surely there had been passengers because the luggage on top of the

-stage coach suggested the presence of paying fare.
-The stage
+stagecoach suggested the presence of paying fare.
+The stagecoach

 his curiosity overcoming his caution ...

 ... his horse snorted and took a step back, drawing the

 reins taught in his gloved hand as it pulled its head hard to the side.
 His horse took another step back ... and another.